tracktwo/EvacAll/ReadMe.txt

 == Configuration ==

-Animation style of the evac can be configured through the XComEvacAll.ini file found in the Config folder in the mod package.
+This mod can be configured through the XComEvacAll.ini file found in the Config folder in the mod package.
 When installing through the Steam Workshop, it can be found in the steamapps\workshop\content\268500\618669868\Config folder.

-This file contains one configurable option: EvacMode, which can have one of three
+This file contains two configurable options:

-values:
+EvacMode, which can have one of three values:

 eAllAtOnce (Default) - All units in the zone will evac simultaneously, each performing their rope out animation at slightly staggered times.